Toggle menu

 Over recent years, we have brought forward bids for various funding streams but we have not been able to secure funding which would allow us to demolish the flyover.

-Inspections over recent years have indicated that despite some deterioration, the structure could continue to be safely used with increased monitoring and maintenance, while we reviewed options and continued to pursue the funding needed.
+Since 2017, we've carried out over 50 inspections on the flyover.
+They indicated that despite some deterioration, the structure could continue to be safely used with increased monitoring and maintenance, while we reviewed options and continued to pursue the funding needed.

-As a result of the increased monitoring and maintenance, we identified the need for a more detailed inspection which was carried out by consultant structural engineers.
+As a result of the increased monitoring and maintenance, we identified the need for a more detailed inspection which was carried out by consultant structural engineers in December 2024.

 This revealed more significant deterioration inside one of the pillars.
 The engineers advised that continued use of certain sections of the structure could put public safety at risk, so we acted on this advice to immediately close the flyover and part of the road beneath it.

-We acknowledge that doing so has caused some disruption to the travel network.
+We acknowledge that doing so has caused some disruption to the travel network and this will continue to be the case throughout the demolition programme.
 However, safety has to be our top priority.